-Most clients have a number of questions about their divorce and the laws within Missouri.
-We have compiled the most frequently asked questions and have given general answers to them as a way to help you fully understand some of the more common issues in a dissolution of marriage.
+Most clients have a number of questions about their divorce and Missouri divorce law.
+We have compiled the most frequently asked questions regarding Missouri Divorce Law and have given general answers to them as a way to help you fully understand some of the more common issues in a dissolution of marriage.

 - What are the grounds for divorce in Missouri?